Free Blacks: After the revolution

+Black codes

 Southern states also passed harsh laws regulating the conduct of free blacks, in several cases banning them from entering or settling in the state.
 In Mississippi, a free Negro could be sold into slavery after spending ten days in state.
 Arkansas passed a law in 1859 that would have enslaved every free black person still present by 1860; although it was not enforced, it succeeded in reducing Arkansas's population of free blacks to below that of any other slave state.
 A number of Northern states also restricted the migration of free blacks, with the result that emancipated blacks had difficulty finding places to legally settle.

+Abolitionism

 The abolitionist cause attracted interracial support in the North during the antebellum years.
 Under President Abraham Lincoln, Congress passed several laws to aid blacks to gain a semblance of freedom during the American Civil War; the Confiscation Act of 1861 allowed fugitive slaves who escaped to behind Union lines to remain free, as the military declared them part of "contraband" from the war and refused to return them to slaveholders; the Confiscation Act of 1862 guaranteed both fugitive slaves and their families everlasting freedom, and the Militia Act allowed black men to enroll in military service.

-In January 1863, Lincoln's Emancipation Proclamation freed the enslaved in Confederate-held territory only.
+In January 1863, Lincoln's Emancipation Proclamation freed slaves in Confederate-held territory only.
 Black men were officially admitted to serve in the Union Army and the United States Colored Troops were organized.
 Black participation in fighting proved essential to Union victory.

+After the Civil War

 In 1865, the Union won the Civil War, and states ratified the Thirteenth Amendment, outlawing slavery (except as punishment for a crime) throughout the entire country.
 The Southern states initially enacted Black Codes in an attempt to maintain control over black labor.
 The Mississippi Black Code (the first to pass and the best known) distinguished between "free negroes" (referring to those who had been free before the war, in some places called "Old Issues"), (newly free) "freedmen", and "mulattoes" — though placing similar restrictions on freedom for all.
 US-born blacks gained legal citizenship with the Civil Rights Act of 1866, followed by the Fourteenth Amendment Citizenship Clause.